DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

 arr[3](arra[2].name)   // Hello Tony
 ```
 ## 📘 arguments and Spread
 * **Arguments :** The parameters you pass to a function. javascript gives you keyword of the same name which contains them all.
+These are useful when you want to **send more parameter then defined**.
 * 'arguments' : is something special that the javascript engine sets up for you.
+* **Arrow Functions** do not have this **arguments** keyword. means it will not work in arrow functions
 ![Image](./images/arguments-and-spread.png)

 ```javascript